 For beauty starting on the inside, you can also supplement powdered kelp or kelp capsules once or twice a week.
-Keep in mind, it has a taste of the sea, is a bit fishy perhaps, so you may want to use kelp capsules.
+Keep in mind, that it has a taste of the sea, and is a bit fishy perhaps, so you may want to use kelp capsules.

 You can also find kelp supplements in multivitamins that are at around 100 percent RDI for iodine, such as the Garden of Life brand, and these are safe to take every day.

 It’s important to not overdo kelp supplements because there is a risk of getting too much iodine for some people, which could result in elevated thyroid levels.